bezabu/bb-treasure-hunter/README.md

   - Test: Open the website in developer tools and simulate a phone screen in both portrait and landscape orientations.
 Check that the buttons do not obscure the player avatar.
     - Result: Reset and directional buttons begin to overlap at around 310px wide.
 The only device with a width less than 320 that I can find is the Galaxy Fold in folded configuration, but I have moved the reset button so that it only starts to overlap at screen widths of less than 300px.

-- Check modals display correctly.
+- Check the modals display correctly.

   - Test: Load the website and wait for the start modal to appear.
     - Result: It appears in front of the game area, as intended.
 The win modal is not visible.